 Dressing yourself and your baby appropriately is the first step in summer wearing and it can make all the difference.
 The carrier adds layers to the baby, so a comfy cotton t-shirt and a diaper is usually plenty of clothing in warm weather.
 With very small infants, remember that they are not very efficient at maintaining their own body temperature, however, an adult body is great at it and as you wear your baby your sweat that will help cool your baby.

-Drinking lots of water and offering fluids to your child often is going to help keep you both hydrated.
+Drinking lots of water and offering fluids to your child often is going to help keep you both hydrated, I just to read the top 10 best water filter pitchers because of course that you can’t just give your child regular tube water.
 Another important thing to consider is sun exposure.
 Make sure you take the time to use sunblock and hats when exposed to direct sun.
 This great thread has some discussion about how to keep the sun off of your baby while babywearing.
 A sun hat is essential when in very strong sun, but be sure that the hat you choose still allows for plenty of fresh airflow to your child.
 Remember you want your baby’s face in view at all times.

 Wraps and Ringslings: